rmaganza/TextMiningBBCBusiness/readme.md

 and of the following Python packages:

 - wordcloud
-- matplotlib
 - Pillow
 - numpy

 You may need to install them if you don't have them already.
 Unfortunately, the R language does not come with a reliable dependency manager.

 We make use of the R package "reticulate" to communicate between the two languges.
-You will find chunks of Python code in R scripts and seemingly nonsense python standalone files :) .
+You will find chunks of Python code in R scripts and seemingly nonsense Python standalone files :) .

 ## Corpus

 Since there are a couple of computationally intensive tasks for what concerns the pre-processing of the text, we have bundled the pre-processed documents in an RData file.
-This includes removal of stopwords and stemming.
+This includes removal of stopwords, stemming, and stem completion.
 To load it, run:

 ```r